haggen/ko.resource/README.md

     // serialized as payload: { name: 'Bob', age: 24 }
     bob.save();

-    // Plus, it will assume your server's response is carrying an '_id' and will
+    // Plus, it will assume the server's response is carrying an '_id' and will
-    // automagically update your models for you. bob._id();  //-> 1 or whatever your server's generate for ID
+    // automagically update our model's attributes.
+    bob._id();  //-> 1 or whatever your server's generate for ID

     // We can update our model and save it again to the database: